 Enter dividends, including dividends from money market funds, net short-term capital gains from mutual funds, and other distributions on stock.
 Include reinvested dividends and section 404(k) dividends paid directly from the corporation.
-Include as a dividend the amount of the recipient's share of investment expenses that you report in box 5.
+Box 1a includes amounts entered in boxes 1b and 2e and it also includes the amount of the recipient's share of investment expenses that you report in box 6.